Schwarz reflections and the Tricorn: Introduction

-The fact that $\chi$ is injective depends on some crucial ``rigidity" results, which state that geometrically finite maps in $\mathcal{S}$ are completely determined by their combinatorial models (or laminations) and suitable conformal invariants associated with them (see Subsection~\ref{rigidity_hyp_para}).
+Injectivity of $\chi$ is equivalent to ``combinatorial rigidity" of geometrically finite maps in $\mathcal{S}$; more precisely, one needs to prove that geometrically finite maps in $\mathcal{S}$ are completely determined by their combinatorial models (or laminations) and suitable conformal invariants associated with them (see Subsection~\ref{rigidity_hyp_para}).
+We establish such rigidity results via a ``Pullback Argument''.
+In fact, due to certain geometric features of the quadrature domains under consideration, the proof also involves an analysis of the boundary behavior of conformal maps near cusps and double points.

-To prove surjectivity of $\chi$, we give a description of the combinatorial structure of the parameter space of $\mathcal{S}$.
-For every map $F_a$ with a disconnected limit set (i.e. when $a\notin\cC(\mathcal{S})$), the conjugacy $\psi_a$ between $F_a$ and $\rho$ is defined on a suitable subset of the tiling set that contains the critical value $\infty$.
-Using the map $\psi_a$, we prove the following uniformization theorem that allows us to tessellate the exterior of the connectedness locus $\cC(\mathcal{S})$ by dynamically meaningful tiles.
+On the other hand, surjectivity of $\chi$ amounts to finding geometrically finite maps in $\cC(\mathcal{S})$ with prescribed laminations and conformal data.
+Note that since Schwarz reflection maps are not defined on the whole sphere (they are not even branched covers), there is no ``Thurston Realization Theorem'' available for such classes of maps.
+To circumvent this problem, we design a suitable machinery for description of the external structure of $\cC(\mathcal{S})$ (the ``escape locus'' of $\mathcal{S}$); namely, we uniformize the escape locus of $\mathcal{S}$, and tessellate the escape locus by dynamically meaningful tiles.
+More precisely, for every map $F_a$ with a disconnected limit set (i.e., when $a\notin\cC(\mathcal{S})$), there is a conformal map $\psi_a$, defined on a proper subset of the tiling set containing the critical value $\infty$, that conjugates $F_a$ to $\rho$ (see Subsection~\ref{C_and_C_subsec}).
+Using the map $\psi_a$, we prove the following result (compare Figure~\ref{conn_locus_tessellation}).